-Being unbalanced in the way you approach your work and your home life can cause unecessary, excessive stress.
-Using Choice Theory principles it’s possible to create a Wonderful work-life balance.
+Being unbalanced in the way you approach your work and your home life can cause unnecessary, excessive stress.
+By using Choice Theory principles it’s possible to create a wonderful work-life balance.

 You know that having an unbalanced work and home life is stressful, unhealthy, and ultimately unsustainable.
 I’m sure you’ve heard lots about the importance of maintaining a healthy work/ life balance.
 But what does it actually mean?
 And how do you do it?

 It probably means something unique to everyone.
 But the two most important aspects are: –

 •What does it mean to you?
 If it’s helpful write that down.